5 things to watch for as Biden heads to G-7 summit in Japan

 The G-7 will be held in Hiroshima, a name engraved in history because the U.S. dropped a bomb on the Japanese city on Aug.
 6, 1945.
 The bombing is estimated to have killed anywhere between 70,000 and 125,000 civilians.
 Combined with the bombing of Nagasaki three days later, it brought the end of World War II.

-Kishida has his family roots in the city.
+Kishida’s family has roots in the city.
 It is his political base and anchors his constituency in the nation’s house of representatives.

 There have been some calls in Japan — and some speculation in the U.S. — that Biden could even apologize for the bombing of Hiroshima.
 But White House officials have been noncommittal on the topic.